Strangulation

 You should consider making a complaint to Tasmania Police, by calling 000 in an emergency, or 131 444 if you are not in an emergency situation.

-You may also wish to take some photos of any marks or injuries you may have suffered as these can be helpful if the matter ends up in court.
+You may also wish to take some photos of any marks or injuries you may have suffered.
+This can be helpful if the matter ends up in court.

 The offence can still be committed if it does not cause an injury, like marks, swelling or bruising.
-An absence of any of these things should not stop you from taking action.
+An absence of any of these things should not stop you from acting.

 What will happen to me if I strangle someone?

-Many employers require criminal history checks which may prevent you finding employment.
-If you have a conviction for this offence it is also very unlikely you will be able to secure a qualification to work with vulnerable people which can prevent you from working in many roles and professions.
+Many employers ask for a criminal history check which may prevent you finding employment.
+If you have a conviction for this offence, it is also very unlikely you will be able to secure a qualification to work with vulnerable people.
+This can prevent you from working in many roles and professions.